elsassph/nme-tilelayer/README.md

 nme-tilelayer
 =============

-A lightweight wrapper over NME's powerful but lowlevel 'drawTiles' which offers the best rendering performance (ie. batching) on native platforms.
+A lightweight and very optimized wrapper over NME's powerful but lowlevel 'drawTiles' which offers the best rendering performance
+(ie. batching) on native platforms.

 **See [NME RunnerMark][1] for a sample project using this library.**